 Beginning Shelter Count – The total number of live animals at the shelter at the start of that particular statistical report date range.
 As of July 1, 2013, these animals are separated by cats, kittens, dogs, puppies, domestic rabbits and other types of animals that include wildlife.

-Confiscate – Animals taken into care and custody for various reasons such as cruelty investigations, removing animals from vehicles in extreme weather, evictions, etc.
+Confiscate – Animals taken into care and custody by Animal Control Officers while an investigation is conducted for cases such as animal cruelty, animal neglect, animal abandonment, animals left in vehicles, etc.